-#### CommunityRelations@srpmic-nsn.gov (480) 362-7740 0 Phone and Internet Discounts Available to CenturyLink Customers 0 0 CenturyLink participates in a government benefit program (Lifeline) to make residential telephone or qualifying broadband service more affordable to eligible low-income individuals and families.
+FORUM INFORMATION CommunityRelations@srpmic-nsn.gov (480) 362-7740

+Phone and Internet Discounts Available to CenturyLink Customers CenturyLink participates in a government benefit program (Lifeline) to make residential telephone or qualifying broadband service more affordable to eligible low-income individuals and families.
 Eligible customers are those that meet eligibility standards as defined by the FCC and state commissions.
 Residents who live on federally recognized Tribal Lands may qualify for additional Tribal benefits if they participate in certain additional federal eligibility programs.
 The Lifeline discount is available for only one telephone or qualifying broadband service per household, which can be on either a wireline or wireless service.
 Broadband speeds must be 25 Mbps download and 3 Mbps upload or faster to qualify.
 A household is defined for the purposes of the Lifeline program as any individual or group of individuals who live together at the same address and share income and expenses.
 Lifeline service is not transferable, and only eligible consumers may enroll in the program.
 Consumers who willfully make false statements in order to obtain a Lifeline discount can be punished by fine or imprisonment and can be barred from the program.
+If you live in a CenturyLink service area, please call 1-800-201-4099 or visit centurylink.com/lifeline with questions or to request an application for the Lifeline program.

 Continued from front page 1 SRPD Awarded Funding for Additional TruNarc Devices

 A photo of a TruNarc device detecting the substance carfentanil.
 Photo courtesy of SRPD from these cases," said Salt River Police Chief Karl Auerbach.
 "Accurate, detailed and rapid identification of submitted evidence is critical for SRPD to obtain the fact-based scientific evidence results for the submission of cases to our prosecutors for the protection, health, safety and welfare of the Community."
 SRPD police officers, crime scene specialists, and property and evidence technicians do not have to be exposed directly to any contact with the testing source because the devices are contactless.
 This limits any airborne contact or exposure to drugs or narcotics to keep SRPD team members safe.
-Similar to a portable breath testing device for the preliminary analysis of suspected DUI, the TruNarc devices are also approved and recognized by tribal, state and federal prosecutors as reliable preliminary scientific testing instruments.
-"Our current TruNarc devices have performed well and have delivered quality results," said Auerbach.
-Facts about TruNarc (thermofisher.com) - Identifies more than 300 of the highest priority illicit and abused narcotics in a single drug test, saving time and money. - Easy to use.
+Similar to a portable breath testing device for the preliminary analysis of suspected DUI, the TruNarc devices are also approved and recognized by tribal, state and federal prosecutors as reliable preliminary scientific testing instru- "Our current TruNarc devices have performed well and have delivered quality results," said Auerbach.
+TruNarc (thermofisher.com) Facts about - · Identifies more than 300 of the highest priority illicit and abused narcotics in a single drug test, saving time and money. - Easy to use.
 A single drug test for multiple controlled substances provides clear, definitive results for presumptive identification with no user interpretation. - Scan directly through plastic or glass for most drug test samples to minimize contamination, reduce exposure and preserve evidence.
 PALS Housing Facility Groundbreaking